opsmill/infrahub/docs/20_knowledge_base/graphql.md

 ---
 # GraphQL

-The GraphQL interface is the main interface to interact with Infrahub, the schema is automatically generated based on the schema.
+The GraphQL interface is the main interface to interact with Infrahub, the schema is automatically generated based on the active schema.

-The main endpoint is `https://<host>/graphql` to interact with the main branch.
+The endpoint to interact with the main branch is accessible at `https://<host>/graphql`.
 To interact with a branch the url must include the name of the branch. `https://<host>/graphql/<branch_name>`

 ## Query & Mutations

-For each model in the schema, a GraphQL Query and 3 Mutations will be generated based on the namespace and the name of the model
+For each model in the schema, a GraphQL Query and 3 Mutations will be generated based on the namespace and the name of the model.

-For example, for the model `CoreRepository` the following Query and Mutation have been generated:
+For example, for the model `CoreRepository` the following Query and Mutations have been generated:
 - `Query` : **CoreRepository**
 - `Mutation` : **CoreRepositoryCreate**
 - `Mutation` : **CoreRepositoryUpdate**